marketgoo/badger-landing/blog/5-tips-to-improve-e-commerce-seo.md

 ## Leverage Local SEO

 Why is local SEO so important?
 It helps you reach your target audience - the people most likely to become your customers.
-By optimizing your website, Google My Business profile, and other online listings with relevant keywords, you can increase your chances of appearing in local search results and attracting more local customers.
+Optimizing your website, Google My Business profile, and other online listings with relevant keywords can increase your chances of appearing in local search results and attracting more local customers.
 Local SEO also helps build trust and credibility with your customers.

 When your business appears at the top of local search results, it gives people confidence that you are a reputable and trustworthy business.
-This can encourage people to visit your store and ultimately make a purchase.
+This can encourage people to visit your store and make a purchase.

 #### So, how do you apply local SEO to your business?